Have you recently shifted to working remotely? Has it been a smooth process, or more of a bumpy ride?

 Video conferencing has its limitations

-Compared to a meeting in an office, remote meetings also have an added barrier consisting of a video conferencing software and network latency.
+Compared to a meeting in an office, remote meetings also have an added barrier of your video conferencing software and network latency.

 It becomes harder for everyone to feel heard the more people on video, and it's easy to talk over one another unintentionally.
 It's also very tempting and easy to lose focus when listening to a lengthy call.